 Clean your gutters:

 Mobile home roofing is about as costly and time consuming of an endeavor as you’ll find.
 So, make sure water and silt can come off the roof and far from your home.
 This is extremely beneficial if you want to extend the life of your home.
 You might need to buy a ladder.

 You might need to buy a hose.
 Pick a good spot to start and get that hose up in the rain gutters.
 Turn the hose on so there’s a good flow.
 With that, work your way around the home doing this.
 You might occasionally need to reach up and pull out a small branch or pine cone, but most everything else should flow down through the system and away from the home.
 Keep that hose moving around until it’s worked down into the out-spout and you see that the flow of water is going where it should – Away from the house with little or no debris left in the water stream.
 Cost: Well, if you need to buy a simple wooden ladder and a garden hose, the price tag could be $85.
 But these essential items will pay for themselves in no time.

 Rake away leaves and debris from perimeter of your home:

 Moisture and water can wear out a home faster than nearly anything.
 And one of the best ways to keep moisture out of and away from the home is to simply rake tree leaves, high grass, weeds and pretty much anything else from the base perimeter of your home.
 Keeping the exterior ground clear and dry will cut down on routes into your home, not only for moisture, but for pests and fire too.
 Cost: You can pick up a perfectly good leaf rake for $10.

 Looking for other cost-effective ways to improve your home?
-Take a glance at our 5 solutions for remodeling a mobile home on a budget.
+Take a glance at our top 5 budget-friendly solutions for remodeling a mobile home.